rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/2-app-of-apps.md

       oc apply -f /opt/app-root/src/mlops-gitops/appset-toolings.yaml -n <USER_NAME>-mlops
     ```

 6. In order for Argo CD to sync the changes from our git repository, we need to provide access to it.
 We'll deploy a secret to cluster, for now *not done as code* but in an upcoming section we'll tackle the secret as code and store it encrypted in Git.
-In your terminal create the Secret in your environment:
+In your terminal create the Secret in your environment (Note: don't forget to replace `<GIT_PASSWORD>` with your password):

     ```bash
     cat <<EOF | oc apply -n <USER_NAME>-mlops -f -